hpe-storage/scod/docs/csi_driver/partners/redhat_openshift/index.md

 volumegroups.storage.hpe.com
 ```

+!!! hint
+    The `hpecsidrivers.storage.hpe.com` `CRD` is installed by the HPE CSI Operator and may be removed during reinstallation.

-The following are `APIServices` installed by the HPE CSI driver.
+The following are `APIServices` installed by the HPE CSI Driver.

 ```text
 v1.storage.hpe.com